yannickl/CCControlExtension/CCControlExtensionExamples/README.md

 ![CCControlSwitch](http://github.com/YannickL/CCControlExtension/raw/master/screenshots/switch.png)

 The CCControlSwitch is an implementation of the UISwitch for Cocos2D for iPhone.
-The CCControlSwitch class declares a property and a method to control its on/off state.
+It is useful to create and manage On/Off buttons, like for example, in the option menus for volume as example.
 As with CCControlSlider, when the user manipulates the switch control ("flips" it) an UIControlEventValueChanged event is generated.
 You can customize the appearance of the switch by changing the on/off background sprites and label.

 * [CCControlStepper](http://yannickloriot.com/library/ios/cccontrolextension/Classes/CCControlStepper.html):